The fourth Alice Ruggles Trust conference will be held on

 This interactive workshop will explore the multi-agency working model implemented at the London Stalking Threat Assessment Centre (STAC).
 Sarah is Head of Operations at Suzy Lamplugh Trust, overseeing STAC, the National Stalking Helpline, the London Stalking Support Service and the National Stalking Advocacy service, including a psychological advocacy and support programme.

 Louise, who will lead this workshop, is the country’s only dedicated young people’s ISAC (Independent Stalking Advocacy Caseworker), working at Paladin National Stalking Advocacy Service.
+She will explore key trends Paladin are seeing nationally around the response to stalking and the challenges of developing professional curiosity.

 This year, for the first time, we will also have a poster display of ongoing projects by research students from Universities around the country.